Tales of finding floating ships with sails fully set and no one on board have added to the bewildering mysteries of the sea.

 The Missing Crew

-One morning, a settler living on the eastern end of Anegada, noticed that a sailing vessel had grounded on Horseshoe reef and gave the alarm.
+One morning, a settler living on the eastern end of Anegada, noticed that a sailing vessel had grounded on the southeastern side of Horseshoe Reef.

-In the skipper’s cabin, a pipe lay on the table and a half-emptied tumblerful of rum and water.
+In the skipper’s cabin, a watch lay ticking next to a pipe on the table and a half-emptied tumblerful of rum and water dashed with lime juice was sitting undisturbed.

-Everything was in order and in its proper place above and below deck, except that two of the boats were gone.
+Everything was in order and in its proper place above and below deck, except that one possibly two of the boats were gone.

 Where was her crew?